Nursing

 Admissions

-In addition to the required critical care experience, GRE scores and GPA, the college strongly considers written and oral communication skills, professionalism, critical thinking skills, leadership potential, and the ability to handle stress.
+In addition to the required critical care experience and GPA, the college strongly considers written and oral communication skills, professionalism, critical thinking skills and leadership potential.

 The college looks for basic sciences courses, including anatomy and physiology, chemistry and pharmacology.
 A grade of B or higher in these courses is recommended.